ROCm/HIP/docs/understand/programming_model.rst

         each having a "Memory Phy" block next to them.
 To the top and bottom of all these are eight blocks of "Infinity Fabric Link" with one of the eight reading "Infinity Fabric or PCIe".
 Two sole "VCN" blocks sit in top corners.
-At the very bottom spans a colored seaction reading "Infinity Fabric" along with its logo.
+At the very bottom spans a colored section reading "Infinity Fabric" along with its logo.

   Block Diagram of a CDNA2 Graphics Compute Die.